warden-protocol/wardenprotocol/docs/docs/warp/bridge-base.md

 # Bridge to Base

-**To be able to participate in the LBP (Liquidity Bootstrapping Pool) for WARP token** - the tokenized points needed to be accumulated to get WARD airdrop on Warden Protocol Mainnet - either ETH or USDC are required, on the Base chain.
+**To be able to acquire WARP tokens** - the tokenized points needed to be accumulated to get WARD airdrop on Warden Protocol Mainnet - the main pair is on the Base chain, as WARP-USDC.

 Therefore, Warden team proposes this tutorial to allow anyone, through Squid Router - powered by Axelar - to access USDC and ETH on base.